Gold (color): Old gold

 Old gold is a dark yellow, which varies from heavy olive or olive brown to deep or strong yellow.
 The widely accepted color old gold is on the darker rather than the lighter side of this range.

 The first recorded use of old gold as a color name in English was in the early 19th century (exact year uncertain).
 The official colors of Alpha Phi Alpha fraternity, founded in 1906 are black and old gold.
 The Delta Sigma Pi fraternity, founded in 1907, official colors are designated royal purple and old gold and Pi Kappa Alpha fraternity's colors are garnet and old gold.

 Maroon and old gold are the colors of Texas State University's intercollegiate sports teams.
 Old Gold and black are the team colors of Purdue University Boilermakers intercollegiate sports teams.
 The Georgia Tech Yellow Jackets formerly wore white and old gold (now called Tech Gold).
 The Wake Forest Demon Deacons, UCF Knights, and Vanderbilt Commodores wear old gold and black.
 The UAB Blazers team colors are Forest Green and Old Gold.
 The New Orleans Saints list their official team colors as black, old gold and white.

 Golden yellow

 Golden yellow is the color halfway between amber and yellow on the RGB color wheel.
-It is a color that is 87.5% yellow and 12.5% red.
+It is a color that is 100% yellow and 12.5% magenta (CMYK color space).

 The first recorded use of golden yellow as a color name in English was in the year 1597.

 Golden Yellow is one of the colors of the United States Air Force, along with Ultramarine Blue.